Office of the Coroner

 The Honorary Secretary is:

-André J A Rebello OBE, HM Coroner for the City of Liverpool [The Hon.
+André J A Rebello OBE, Senior Coroner for Liverpool and Wirral [The Hon.
 Secretary has overall control of the affairs of the Society (subject to the direction of Council)]

 The Society Council

 The Council consists of senior officer holders, President, Senior and Junior Vice-Presidents, Hon Secretary, Treasurer, several assistant secretaries with specific delegated areas of responsibility, Past Presidents of the Society who still hold office and six elected members.
 Each local Coroners' Society also appoints a member of Council.
 The Council has three committees which operate as working groups with delegated responsibility and which report to Council for decisions.

 The Judicial Conduct Investigations Office (JCIO) (formerly the Office for Judicial Complaints) supports the Lord Chancellor and the Lord Chief Justice in their joint responsibility for judicial discipline.
 It seeks to ensure that all judicial disciplinary issues are dealt with consistently, fairly and efficiently.

 The JCIO operates in accordance with the Judicial Discipline (Prescribed Procedures) Regulations 2013 and the supporting rules.
 It can only deal with complaints about a judicial office-holder's personal conduct - it cannot deal with complaints about judicial decisions or about case management.